 Variable Life Insurance policy has a cash value component, which is invested in a number of sub-accounts similar to a mutual fund.
 If the underlying investments perform well, it will result in higher death benefits and cash value. if the underlying investments do not perform well your benefits and cash value will be lower or may disappear altogether.
 You may pay an extra premium for a guaranteed death benefit.

 Life insurance illustrations are projections, prepared to show how your policy will perform over your lifetime.
 It includes financial projections for each year.
-If it’s a term policy, the projections extend to when the policy ends.
-If you chose permanent life insurance, the projections show data that stretches well beyond your 100th birthday.
+For term policies the projections extend to when the policy ends.
+The projections for permanent life insurance show data that stretches well beyond your 100th birthday.
 You will be asked to sign a statement that says you understand that some of the numbers in the illustration are not guaranteed.

 Once you have decided on the type of life insurance is best for you, compare similar policies from different carriers to find the best value.You should also consider other factors, such as how quickly does the cash value grow? is the cash value low in the early years that build quickly later on or is there a level cash value build-up? illustrations can be helpful in understanding what to expect for different situations.